Seventeen-foot python put up a fight before being captured

 He headed to a secluded island where he spotted alligator droppings and a black snake -- but then came upon a giant python that he instantly knew was special.
 "My heart started pounding," Kimmel told CNN.
 "I've caught big ones before, but this one looked extra large."

-He was definitely intimated by the snake, he said, but he isn't known as the Python Cowboy for nothing.
+He was definitely intimidated by the snake, he said, but he isn't known as the Python Cowboy for nothing.
 After a brief wrestle and a nasty bite, which was all caught in his YouTube video, Kimmel was able to grab the female snake's head and successfully drag her back to his boat, where he euthanized her.

 Kimmel is waiting on state authorities for an official measurement.
 When he measured the snake at home, it was about 17 feet long and he estimates that it weighed about 130 to 150 pounds, he said.